Cultural policy in Abu Dhabi: Economic Sustainability: Diversification through Tourism

-Indeed, cultural policy in Abu Dhabi is functional to various goals.
-Economic diversification is probably paramount amongst them all.
-In the wording of the Economic Vision 2030 Policy Plan: “to diversify the Emirate’s economy away from oil while developing ambitious plans to become a genuinely sustainable world-class capital city ”.
+The cultural policy in Abu Dhabi is functional to various goals.
+In the wording of the Economic Vision 2030 Policy Plan: "to diversify the Emirate's economy away from oil while developing ambitious plans to become a genuinely sustainable world-class capital city ".
 Accounting for about 87% of the UAE's territory and for an estimated 90% of its total oil exports (10% of world's known oilfield deposits), Abu Dhabi not only is the largest, but also the wealthiest of the UAE.
 Indeed, its natural resources have granted it with consistent returns over the years.

 Today, Abu Dhabi's sovereign wealth fund, the Abu Dhabi Investment Authority (ADIA), boasts the highest capitalization in the world and is estimated at about 300 to 875 billion dollars.
-Despite its prosperity, the Emirate is increasingly faced with issues of sustainability of its national economy.
-Oil is a perishable resource: the neighboring Dubai already depleted its reserves and was forced into high risk, fast-tracked strategies of diversification as oil-related industries have gradually winded down.
+However, the Emirate is faced with issues of sustainability of its national economy.
+Oil is a perishable resource: the neighboring Dubai has depleted its reserves and was forced into high risk, fast-tracked strategies of diversification as oil-related industries have gradually winded down.
 Furthermore, oil dependent economies are heavily exposed to fluctuations in global oil prices.
 Hedging against the risk of unexpected downward pressure has been another important driving force behind diversification to non-oil industrial and service sectors.
 Under this respect, cultural policy aims at sustaining Abu Dhabi's growing tourism industry both by capitalizing on existing cultural and natural heritage as well as by developing new offers and attractions for global touring.

 Social Sustainability: the Ruling Bargain

-As the economy diversifies and exposes to a global environment by opening up to foreign direct investments and increasing foreign ownership of land and capital, cultural, religious and national identity equilibria are upset and jeopardize social security and political stability.
+As the economy diversifies and exposes to a global environment, equilibria are upset and jeopardize social security and political stability.
 Many have argued that political power in UAE's constitutional monarchies relies upon a 'ruling bargain' with the local population, that is, a delicate balance of elements of legitimacy strictly dependent on local culture and religion, as well as on how the wealth is redistributed within the country.
-To the extent that economic diversification, globalization and urbanization do upset this balance, rulers have an interest in investing in the preservation of what is deemed to be an important source of their power.
-Under this respect, it is therefore critical to ensure that local culture and traditions are not eroded.
-Investments in this field strengthen social fabric and sustain linkages between the population, their environment and history.